Dr Kavita Babu

 Umer is interested in studying the role of neuropeptides

 in locomotory circuits in C. elegans.

 Apart from research, Umer is very interested in photography.

 aishwarya.ahuja [at] babulab [dot] org

-Aishwarya was born in Delhi and spent a good 20 years of her life in the capital city finishing up her schooling and graduation.
+Aishwarya did her schooling and graduation from Delhi.
 She graduated in Zoology from Maitreyi college, Delhi University in the year 2016 and then went on to pursue her Masters in Biotechnology from Savitribai Phule Pune University, Pune through the JNU CEEB Biotechnology entrance exam.
 Aishwarya joined the Centre for Neuroscience, IISc for her PhD in 2018.